denten-papers/blunt-instrumental/blunt.md

 days, it took me months to understand the logic beneath, and I am still learning.
 The second is about documentation.
 NLTK is particularly good at revealing its methods.
 The code base is open to inspection.
-It is easy to read and well documented.
+It is easy to read and well formatted.
 And it contains many links to the related research.
 Throughout, steps were taken to expose the encoded assumptions.
 Clearly, immense care went into the critical apparatus that surrounds the tool.
 And I suspect that at this, late stage, of the project's life cycle, more overall